Gnosticism: Angel christology

 Regarding the angel Christology of some early Christians, Darrell Hannah notes:

 [Some] early Christians understood the pre-incarnate Christ, ontologically, as an angel.
 This "true" angel Christology took many forms and may have appeared as early as the late First Century, if indeed this is the view opposed in the early chapters of the Epistle to the Hebrews.
 The Elchasaites, or at least Christians influenced by them, paired the male Christ with the female Holy Spirit, envisioning both as two gigantic angels.
 Some Valentinian Gnostics supposed that Christ took on an angelic nature and that he might be the Saviour of angels.
 The author of the Testament of Solomon held Christ to be a particularly effective "thwarting" angel in the exorcism of demons.
 The author of De Centesima and Epiphanius' "Ebionites" held Christ to have been the highest and most important of the first created archangels, a view similar in many respects to Hermas' equation of Christ with Michael.
 Finally, a possible exegetical tradition behind the Ascension of Isaiah and attested by Origen's Hebrew master, may witness to yet another angel Christology, as well as an angel Pneumatology.

-The pseudepigraphical Christian text Ascension of Isaiah identifies Jesus with angel Christology:
+The pseudepigraphal Christian text Ascension of Isaiah identifies Jesus with angel Christology:

 [The Lord Christ is commissioned by the Father] And I heard the voice of the Most High, the father of my LORD as he said to my LORD Christ who will be called Jesus, 'Go out and descend through all the heavens...

 The Shepherd of Hermas is a Christian literary work considered as canonical scripture by some of the early Church fathers such as Irenaeus.
 Jesus is identified with angel Christology in parable 5, when the author mentions a Son of God, as a virtuous man filled with a Holy "pre-existent spirit".